1903–1992

 When World War II started, he joined the Coast Guard for three years.

 After the war, he found success again in Hollywood as he began working with other big name artists of the time from both radio and cinema.
-During this time, he also worked the movie industry and starred in several films, including The Strawberry Roan.
+During this time, he also worked in the movie industry and starred in several films, including The Strawberry Roan.

 In 1950, Harper attended a Hollywood Christian meeting and was fully converted.
 Christianity became the predominant influence in his life, and his songs began to reflect the change.
 He started combining his musical talents with his new passion for evangelism.